alexandrebouchard/muset/README.md

 Note: as of Apr 6 2015, 1 and 2 are operational, while code for 3 is being transferred from a legacy SVN library.

 Muset stands for MUltiple SEquence Toolkit.

+Muset is released under a BSD license.

 Installation